-The University of Vaasa currently offers six Master's programmes in English for international and Finnish applicants.
+The University of Vaasa currently offers eight Master's programmes in English for international and Finnish applicants.
 You may apply to our university with different statuses depending on your educational background and language skills.

 We accept international Master's students to our programmes annually.
 There are no entrance examinations to the international Master's programmes, but the admission decisions are made on the basis of the required application documents.
 The language of instruction in these programmes is English.

 You can apply to the programmes even if you have not yet graduated.
 If you have not graduated by the time you apply, you are required to submit an officially certified copy of your latest transcript of records.
 You should submit the documents you have when you apply and if you receive the degree certificate and the final transcript of records during the application period, it is recommended that you submit them as well.
-You can be conditionally accepted, and you will need to graduate and meet the admission criteria (e.g. GPA or thesis grade requirements) by the 31st of July and present your degree certificate and final transcript of records to the university by the 7th of August.
+You can be conditionally accepted with an unfinished degree, and you will need to graduate and meet the admission criteria (e.g. GPA or thesis grade requirements) by the 31st of July and present your degree certificate and final transcript of records to the university by the 25th of August.

 If you have any questions about the admissions process, you are welcome to contact us by e-mail at admissions(at)uwasa.fi.

-We accept applications to our international programmes through rolling admission and through the regular admission process.
-In the rolling admission, we accept applications from autumn to spring annually, from both Finnish and international applicants whose previous degree was completed outside of Finland.
+We accept applications to our international programmes through rolling admission and joint admission processes.
+In the rolling admission, we accept applications from autumn to spring annually, from both Finnish and international applicants whose previous degree was completed outside Finland.
 The rolling admission process may finish earlier if the intake is full.